Showing posts sorted by date for query pacman. Sort by relevance Show all posts

 Jon Garry

-Jon Garry is the man behind one of the best and most liked alternatives of Pacman, H-Mec.
-The maze is still there but gone are those dozy ghosts in favour of a sinister AI that gave it a Lode Runner feel.
+Jon Garry is the man behind one of the best and most liked alternatives to Pacman, H-Mec.
+The maze is still there, but gone are those dozy ghosts in favour of a sinister AI that gave it a Lode Runner feel.

-And it worked so well H-Mec appeared on an ST Action cover disk!
+And it worked so well, H-Mec appeared on an ST Action cover disk!

 I think H-Mec was a hit because it was instantly playable and addictive.
 In fact, it is a simply great game and one that sported superb visuals & audio.
 Oh, and was exclusively available for the Atari STe!!

 Yes, his first game and already he was making good use of the enhanced hardware - extra colours, Blitter, smooth scrolling and DMA audio.
 Later on, a sequel was released along with a new game called Oh No!
 Not More Radioactive Mineshafts.
-H-Mec II was basically more of that winning formula but his Mineshaft game was something new and much underrated with simple gameplay mechanics yet, immensely addictive.
+H-Mec II was basically more of that winning formula, but his Mineshaft game was something new and much underrated, with simple gameplay mechanics, yet immensely addictive.
 And I loved it.

-I was eager to contact Jon for an interview and he agreed.
+I was eager to contact Jon for an interview, and he agreed.
 Heck, he actually seemed giddy about the idea and was a pleasure to chat with, a great bloke.
 I was impressed to discover the part his Dad played in this - come on, he sold the family car!
 However, what was he thinking about games like Ghouls 'n Ghosts!
 Whaaaaat??

-I'd like to thank Jon for being a great sport over the last few months and I hope y'all enjoy this interview!
+I'd like to thank Jon for being a great sport over the last few months, and I hope y'all enjoy this interview!

 - The Jon Garry Interview -